History of cricket to 1725: Breaking the Sabbath

 There are three further references before the Civil War.
 In a 1636 court case concerning a tithe dispute, a witness called Henry Mabbinck testified that he played cricket "in the Parke" at West Horsley in Surrey.
 Another ecclesiastical case recorded parishioners of Midhurst, Sussex, playing cricket during evening prayer on Sunday, 26 February 1637 (i.e., Julian date).
 In 1640, Puritan clerics at both Maidstone and Harbledown, near Canterbury, denounced cricket as "profane", especially if played on Sunday.

 When the English Civil War began in 1642, the Long Parliament banned theatres, as they had met with Puritan disapproval.
 Although similar action would be taken against certain sports, there is no evidence of cricket being prohibited.
 Except that players must not "break the Sabbath", references to the game before and during the Commonwealth suggest that it was approved; and Cromwell himself had been a player as a young man.

 In 1654, three men were prosecuted at Eltham in Kent for playing cricket on a Sunday.
 As the Puritans were now firmly in power, Cromwell's Protectorate having been established the previous year, the penalty was doubled to 24 pence (two shillings).
 The defendants were charged with "breaking the Sabbath", not with playing cricket.
-Similarly, when Cromwell's commissioners banned sport in Ireland two years later on the grounds of "unlawful assembly", there is no evidence that the ban included cricket, which had probably not reached Ireland by that time.
+Similarly, when Cromwell's commissioners banned sport in Ireland two years later on the grounds of "unlawful assembly", there is no evidence that the ban included cricket, which had probably not reached Ireland by that time (according to Bowen, the earliest known match in Ireland was in 1792).

 Puritan prejudice did not survive the Restoration.
 In 1671, a man called Edward Bound was charged with playing cricket on the Sabbath and was exonerated: evidence that attitudes had changed.
 The case was reported in Shere, Surrey.